-Errors and omissions insurance provides financial advisors and registered investment advisors (RIAs) with protection against client claims related to professional mistakes, negligence, or failure to deliver promised services.
-This professional liability insurance typically helps pay for legal fees, settlements or judgments resulting from such claims.
-For firms subject to regulatory oversight and client scrutiny, errors and omissions (E&O) insurance can help reduce exposure to potential litigation tied to investment advice, disclosure lapses or administrative missteps.
+Errors and omissions insurance helps financial advisors and registered investment advisors (RIAs) protect themselves against client claims stemming from professional mistakes, negligence or failure to deliver promised services.
+This type of professional liability insurance can help cover legal defense costs, settlements or court judgments.
+Given the regulatory environment and level of client scrutiny advisors face, E&O insurance can play an important role in limiting exposure to claims related to investment advice, disclosure issues or administrative errors.

 Add new clients and AUM at your desired pace with SmartAsset’s Advisor Marketing Platform.
 Sign up for a free demo today.